 - The flow and return readings are reversed

 What does the fault code mean?

-Your boiler is controlled by a cental unit, which us techies call a printed circuit board.
-This helps the boiler to work basically for all you non techy people. the printed circuit board receives signals from sensors in the boiler but also helps the other parts of the boiler to operate, which include the NTS thermistors, water pressure and air pressure sensors.
+Your boiler is controlled by a central unit, which we techies call a printed circuit board.
+This helps the boiler to work basically for all you non-techy people. the printed circuit board receives signals from sensors in the boiler but also helps the other parts of the boiler to operate, which include the NTS thermistors, water pressure, and air pressure sensors.

-IF your boiler displays E20 fault code it will more than likely it will lock itself out to stop the boiler from being unsafe or not working correctly.
-It is very unlikely that this will be unsafe, however it will protect the parts in your boiler from any further faults if the boiler isn’t working correctly.
-The famous saying of over compensating works everywhere!
+IF your boiler displays an E20 fault code it will more than likely it will lock itself out to stop the boiler from being unsafe or not working correctly.
+It is very unlikely that this will be unsafe, however, it will protect the parts in your boiler from any further faults if the boiler isn’t working correctly.
+The famous saying of overcompensating works everywhere!
 Please don’t worry about replacing your boiler as this can be fixed!

 What causes this error